jebunnesa/Django_coding_test_003/README.md

 ## Features

-● Admin can create multiple surveys.
+● Admin can create multiple surveys. <br/>
-● In each survey, the admin can add multiple questions.
+● In each survey, the admin can add multiple questions. <br/>
-● Depending on one question’s answer another question can be shown.
+● Depending on one question’s answer another question can be shown. <br/>
-● For each question, its answer could be of multiple types, like text-field, number-field, dropdown, checkbox, radio button, etc.
+● For each question, its answer could be of multiple types, like text-field, number-field, dropdown, checkbox, radio button, etc. <br/>
-● In dropdown or checkbox or these types of answers, the admin can give multiple options.
+● In dropdown or checkbox or these types of answers, the admin can give multiple options. <br/>
-● Admin can see each survey’s question’s answers in a list.
+● Admin can see each survey’s question’s answers in a list. <br/>
-● Admins can see the submissions of customers in a report
+● Admins can see the submissions of customers in a report <br/>

-Here are the requirements for customers:
+Here are the requirements for customers:<br/>
 <!-- ● Users can log into the customer portal. -->
-● Users can select surveys from the list.
+● Users can select surveys from the list.<br/>
-● Users can answer questions.
+● Users can answer questions.<br/>
-● Users can submit the form with the answer.
+● Users can submit the form with the answer.<br/>